-Sadly, the reverse process of creating your print book from your Kindle eBook on KDP is not yet a 1-click process, at least as of this writing.
+Sadly, the reverse process of creating your print book from your Kindle eBook on KDP is not yet a 1-click process, even after the merger and as of this writing.
 In fact, it’s pretty difficult going the opposite way, especially for those eBook-only authors who are unfamiliar with how to create a print book.
-And I do have to warn you that these functions through KDP are in beta mode as of this writing and there will, no doubt, be a lot of kinks that need to be worked out.
+And I do have to warn you that these functions through KDP are still evolving and there will, no doubt, be a lot of kinks that need to be worked out.

 I’ve published several books on both Createspace and KDP, usually using Createspace with the Kindle 1-click conversion.
 However, I did have a few eBook-only titles.
 So I thought I’d experiment with the KDP print book creation process.
 Here’s what I found...

 Getting Started: Book Details